apache/incubator-streampark-website/blog/7-streampark-usercase-haibo.md

 ---
 slug: streampark-usercase-haibo
-title: StreamPark An All-in-One Computation Tool in Haibo Tech's Production and its Role in Smart City Construction
+title: An All-in-One Computation Tool in Haibo Tech's Production Practice and facilitation in Smart City Construction
 tags: [StreamPark, Production Practice, FlinkSQL]
 ---

-**Summary:** This article, titled "StreamPark: An All-in-One Computation Tool in Haibo Tech's Production and its Role in Smart City Construction," is authored by Wang Qinghuan, the Big Data Architect at Haibo Tech.
+**Summary:** The author of this article, "StreamPark: An All-in-One Computation Tool in Haibo Tech's Production Practice and facilitation in Smart City Construction," is the Big Data Architect at Haibo Tech.
 The main topics covered include:

 1. Choosing StreamPark
 2. Getting Started Quickly